python-gsoc/python-blogs/docs/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Google OAuth
-- Go to https://console.cloud.google.com/apis/ and create a new project
+- Go to https://console.cloud.google.com/ and create a new project
 - Enable Google Calendar API and create an OAuth 2.0 client ID
 - Download the JSON file and rename it to `credentials.json`
 - Move the file to the root folder of the project
-- Update configurations on settings_local.py

 ## Virtualenv